giannisalinetti/do276archive/host/README.md

   * This will cause the Vagrant registration plugin to automatically use these credentials
 * Start the vagrant machine
     * vagrant up --provider virtualbox
+    * while vagrant is trying to connect perform the next step
     * BUG BUG BUG - The vagrant box appears to have a bug - the DEVICE="eth0" is missing from /etc/sysconfig/network-scripts/ifcfg-eth0
       * Vagrant will complain it cannot connect - bring up VirtualBox and login to the workstation with a terminal, sudo su -, and fix the file, ifup eth0 and you should be good to go
+      * Maybe ifup fails for you, so systemctl restart NetworkManager
+      * Log in using the VM console as 'vagrant' password 'vagrant'
+      * User 'vagrant' already has sudo access
       * If you are fast enough vagrant up won't timeout.
-    * If not, shutdown the VM and vagrant up again
+      * If not, shutdown the VM on VirtualBox and vagrant up again
     * vagrant up may look frozen during registration and provisioning but it is ok.
 * Enjoy!
   * vagrant ssh
+  * you can 'su - student' to work like in UCF classroom
 * Turn off auto_config on the private network
   * Vagrant has a bug and will try to change the first NIC's IP address
   * Comment out the first line and uncomment the second in the Vagrantfile